-Upon leaving South America you will be straight into the Trade Winds and the long, rolling swells of the South Atlantic as you head south towards the infamous Southern Ocean, with spinnakers quickly becoming the sail of choice.
+Upon leaving South America you will be straight into the Trade Winds and the long, rolling swells of the South Atlantic, with spinnakers quickly becoming the sail of choice.

 Surfing down the front of swells brings boat speeds well above 20 knots - whoever is on the helm will be guaranteed to be wearing the biggest smile!
 But this is a marathon, not a sprint - and looking after kit is essential.
 One false turn and the spinnaker will be in tatters, requiring the on-board repair team to begin up to 30 hours of laborious stitching.
 This leg can throw everything at you - from raging South Atlantic storms to long surfing runs which, together, combine to pose a unique mental and physical challenge.